 While your Apple Watch makes some nice and useful sounds, you don’t always want to hear them.
 You may have sounds for alerts, reminders, or to let you know the time.
 But if you’re heading someplace where those sounds can annoy others, you probably want to silence them.

-So that you never forget to enable Theater Mode or Silent Mode, you can set up shortcuts to turn these on automatically based on your location.
+So that you never forget to enable Theater Mode or Silent Mode, you can set up automations to turn these on automatically based on your location.
 Here, we’ll show you how to create these automations for your Apple Watch in the Shortcuts app.

 Automations can be wonderful.
 You can make things happen with a one-time action and have them repeat.
 And with the Shortcuts app on iPhone you can set up personal automations for your Apple Watch.